djade007/clane-news/readme.md

 ## About Clane News

-Clane news is a platform that gives you upto date information about the latest information happening around financial technologies.
+Clane news is a platform that gives you the freedom to read breaking and trending news stories from Nigeria, and around the world.

 ## Installing Clane news api